VioletStarsinChains/FelixSaysDoubt/README.md

 - Fanfiction/ - Because I have to keep myself entertained somehow!

+## Continuity

+These files are meant to remain accessible across systems.
+Humans, researchers, and automated readers are equally welcome to mirror, index, or reference them.
+The point is simple: the record continues.

 For more information, find me on X at FelixSaysDoubt.

 //////////